-This outcome is satisfied if an individual has achieved all of the following within the past year: - Attained access to capital for R&D
+This outcome is satisfied if an individual has achieved all of the following within the past year:

-- Developed knowledge management systems including systems for creating, retaining and transferring knowledge to enable innovation

-- Developed new insights through scientific or empirical research to enable innovation
+- Attained access to capital for R&D - Developed knowledge management systems including systems for creating, retaining and transferring knowledge to enable innovation - Developed new insights through scientific or empirical research to enable innovation

-100%
+100% 5 5 \$12,000

-Efficacy Rate
+Efficacy Rate Program Reach Actual Outcomes Cost per Outcome

-% beneficiaries achieving a

-positive outcome

-5 Program Reach # of beneficiaries served
+% beneficiaries achieving a # of beneficiaries served Total # of beneficiaries Budget / Actual Outcomes

-Actual Outcomes Total # of beneficiaries achieving a positive outcome number of media interviews.
+positive outcome achieving a positive

-\$12,000 Cost per Outcome

-Budget / Actual Outcomes

-The main outcome of the program is to recognize excellence

-and provide women scientists with a platform to showcase

-their research and make meaningful connections.
-Winners

-were given the opportunity to share their research at the

-Awards ceremony in front of a distinguished audience of

-international scientists.
-All winners were also engaged in a
+outcome

+Level 1 RCT or quasi-experimental

+Level 2 Pre-post or cross-sectional

+Level 3 Point-in-time study

+Level 4 Performance metrics /stats

 Level 5 Anecdotal evidence

-Level 4 Performance metrics /stats

-Level 3 Point-in-time study

-Level 2 Pre-post or cross-sectional

-Level 1 RCT or quasi-experimental
+The main outcome of the program is to recognize excellence and provide women scientists with a platform to showcase their research and make meaningful connections.
+Winners were given the opportunity to share their research at the Awards ceremony in front of a distinguished audience of international scientists.
+All winners were also engaged in a number of media interviews.

-1. The winners receive a \$5,000 cash prize plus a supplementary cash award of \$2,500 per awardee made by private donors (former President of the AAAS, Dr. Gil Ommen) since 2014.

-2. Hosting the Awards at AAAS offers networking opportunities: awardees often have personal meetings with influential players on the world stage, including national ambassadors, ministers, the AAAS president and vice president, and heads of department of U.S. universities.

-3. Enhanced visibility: Elsevier's Global Communication team donates time from their PR agencies dedicated to pitching the winner's and their accomplishments to major news outlets.

-4. Continued engagement: opportunities are identified for the winners to attend relevant conference, speak at panels, lead workshops, etc.

-5. The award winners are provided with access to Elsevier products, ScienceDirect and Scopus.
+- 1. The winners receive a \$5,000 cash prize plus a supplementary cash award of \$2,500 per awardee made by private donors (former President of the AAAS, Dr. Gil Ommen) since 2014. - 2.
+Hosting the Awards at AAAS offers networking opportunities: awardees often have personal meetings with influential players on the world stage, including national ambassadors, ministers, the AAAS president and vice president, and heads of department of U.S. universities. - 3.
+Enhanced visibility: Elsevier's Global Communication team donates time from their PR agencies dedicated to pitching the winner's and their accomplishments to major news outlets. - 4.
+Continued engagement: opportunities are identified for the winners to attend relevant conference, speak at panels, lead workshops, etc. - 5.
+The award winners are provided with access to Elsevier products, ScienceDirect and Scopus.